Frequently Asked Questions: Diverticulosis and Diverticulitis

 Q. What if I still require surgery?

 Surgery resects (cuts out) the part of the large intestine affected by infected diverticula.
-If you go back on a high-fiber diet after the surgery, in a few years or even few months time you may develop another diverticulum, because all of the conditions that were in your colon before the surgery will repeat themselves again.
-Perhaps they‘ll get even worse, following the compulsory treatment with antibiotics.
+If you resume a high-fiber diet after the surgery, you may still develop another diverticulum because all of the conditions inside your colon before the surgery may happen again.
+Perhaps they'll get even worse, following the compulsory treatment with antibiotics.
 Besides, even if you need surgery, your stools and intestinal flora should be kept as normalized as possible to prevent complications and to speed-up recovery.